Boocaa0/Boocaa0/README.md

 - 👋 Hi, I’m @Boocaa0
-- 👀 I’m interested in ...
+- 👀 I’m interested in games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning anithing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  twitch
-- 📫 How to reach me ...
+- 📫 How to reach me money
+-

 <!---
 Boocaa0/Boocaa0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.